SQL is the standard language for dealing with Relational Databases. SQL is used to insert, search, update, and delete database records.

 The UNIQUE constraint ensures that all values in a column are different.

 Both the UNIQUE and PRIMARY KEY constraints provide a guarantee for uniqueness for a column or set of columns.
+A PRIMARY KEY constraint automatically has a UNIQUE constraint.

 However, you can have many UNIQUE constraints per table, but only one PRIMARY KEY constraint per table.